IRESI-EU/ai-effect-wp3/README.md

 ## Notes

 - Services use insecure gRPC channels (suitable for development/internal networks)
+- All services use standardized internal port 50051 with environment variable configuration
-- Ports are auto-assigned starting from 50051 in generated docker-compose.yml
+- External ports are auto-assigned starting from 50051 in generated docker-compose.yml
-- Generated exports use localhost:5000 registry (customize as needed for your registry)
+- Services read `GRPC_PORT` environment variable to configure their listening port
+- The `build_and_tag.sh` script builds images from source use case directories
 - Data directory is shared between services via Docker volumes
 - The `use-cases-platform/` directory mimics what would be downloaded from the AI-Effect platform
+- Generated metadata files provide explicit service-to-path mappings for reliable builds